Home

 • Which buttons or other elements are overlooked

-Website heat maps are mainly used for conversion rate optimization.
+Website heatmaps are mainly used for conversion rate optimisation.
 It is important to learn how users behave and how you can better guide them to the desired action.

 The main types of website heatmaps

-The most important types of website heat maps are click heat maps to record user clicks or taps, scroll heat maps that show how far visitors actually scroll down, heat maps for mouse movement to recognize mouse movement, and attention heat maps that combine this data.
-There is also the distinction between desktop and mobile heat maps.
+The most important types of website heatmaps are click heatmaps to record user clicks or taps, scroll heatmaps that show how far visitors actually scroll down, mouse movement heatmaps to track mouse movement, and attention heatmaps that combine this data.
+There is also the distinction between desktop and mobile heatmaps.

-Click heat maps show you where visitors are clicking (PC, laptop) or typing (tablet, smartphone).
-Red areas mark the frequently clicked areas, blue areas are largely ignored by users.
-You can see which buttons are working and where users click.
-Even if a click at this point does not currently trigger any action at all.
+Click heatmaps show you where visitors are clicking (PC, laptop) or tapping (tablet, smartphone).
+Red areas mark the frequently clicked spots, blue areas are largely ignored by users.
+You can see which buttons are working and where users click — even if a click at that point does not currently trigger any action.

-Scroll heat maps tell you how far down your page visitors are scrolling.
-The colors get colder as fewer users get to this point.
-You can see where most visitors leave your site and whether important content is therefore too low.
+Scroll heatmaps tell you how far down your page visitors are scrolling.
+The colours get colder as fewer users reach that point.
+You can see where most visitors leave your site and whether important content is therefore positioned too low.

-These heat maps track the mouse movements of website visitors.
-The idea behind this is that people often move their mouse wherever they look.
-This makes mouse movement heat maps a cheap alternative to eye tracking.
+These heatmaps track the mouse movements of website visitors.
+The idea behind this is that people often move their mouse wherever they look, making mouse movement heatmaps a cost-effective alternative to eye tracking.
 However, accuracy is disputed, as not every mouse movement corresponds to the gaze.

-Attention heat maps combine various data sources: clicks, scrolling behavior, and time spent.
-They show you which areas receive the most attention overall.
-They serve as an overall picture of user behavior on the website.
+Attention heatmaps combine various data sources: clicks, scrolling behaviour, and time spent.
+They show you which areas receive the most attention overall and serve as a complete picture of user behaviour on the website.

 Website heatmaps for desktop and mobile

-Mobile and desktop users behave completely differently, and this must be represented by heat maps.
-On the smartphone, users type instead of clicking, so there is no mouse movement.
-Mouse movement heat maps are therefore excluded here.
-Scrolling behavior is different on tablets and smartphones than on laptops or PCs, and users have less patience when surfing on the go.
+Mobile and desktop users behave completely differently, and heatmaps must reflect this.
+On smartphones, users tap instead of clicking, so there is no mouse movement — mouse movement heatmaps are therefore not applicable here.
+Scrolling behaviour on tablets and smartphones differs from laptops or PCs, and users have less patience when browsing on mobile.

-The most important differences: Mobile users scroll faster and farther, but they also drop out more frequently.
+The key differences: mobile users scroll faster and further, but they also drop off more frequently.
 Buttons must be larger because fingers are less precise than mouse pointers.
-What works on the desktop can completely fail on the go.
+What works on desktop can completely fail on mobile.

-That's why you should always look at heat maps separately by device type.
+That’s why you should always look at heatmaps separately by device type.
 Many tools offer this filtering as standard.
-How do you see: Does your design really work on all devices?
-Or are you only optimizing for desktop users while mobile visitors are jumping off in frustration?
+This way you can see: does your design really work on all devices?
+Or are you only optimising for desktop users while mobile visitors drop off in frustration?

 What are website heatmaps used for?

-Heatmaps are a widely used tool for Conversion rate optimization (CRO).
+Heatmaps are a widely used tool for conversion rate optimisation (CRO).
 They provide you with the data you need to turn visitors into customers.

-Conversion rate optimization means: You systematically improve the percentage of visitors who perform a desired action.
-This could be a purchase, registration, or download.
-So instead of shoveling more traffic to the website by buying ads, you're getting more out of your existing traffic.
+Conversion rate optimisation means: you systematically improve the percentage of visitors who perform a desired action — a purchase, registration, or download.
+Instead of buying more ads to drive traffic to your website, you get more out of your existing traffic.

-The website heat maps show you where your conversion funnels still have holes, where you're losing potential customers and which elements distract users from your goals.
+Website heatmaps show you where your conversion funnels still have gaps, where you’re losing potential customers, and which elements are distracting users from your goals.

-This also allows you to better understand the expectations of users.
-If they often click on an image but nothing has happened on it yet, you can tell that they expect action there.
-It is typical that they expect the image to be enlarged.
-You can then deliver this function later.
+This also lets you better understand user expectations.
+If users often click on an image but nothing happens, you can tell that they expect an action there — typically to enlarge the image.
+You can then add that functionality.

 Did you think the new button would stand out?
-The heat map shows you whether this is true.
-Important buttons are often overlooked and other elements receive unexpected attention.
-With insights of this kind, you can specifically adjust your layout.
+The heatmap shows you whether that’s true.
+Important buttons are often overlooked while other elements receive unexpected attention.
+With insights like these, you can specifically adjust your layout.

 Measure content performance

-Heatmaps show you whether your content is being received or whether important information is in the “dead area” that no one can reach.
-In this way, you can find out which texts are actually read and which areas users hardly ever see.
+Heatmaps show you whether your content is landing or whether important information sits in the “dead zone” that nobody reaches.
+This lets you find out which texts are actually read and which areas users hardly ever see.

-Example of a website heat map and conversion rate optimization
+Example of a website heatmap and conversion rate optimisation

-The Danish Fashion brand Rains showed how Heatmaps with mouseflow lead to measurable results.
-The company analyzed over 500,000 sessions and thus improved their conversion rate in the shopping cart by 9.8% and in the checkout by 10.8%.
+The Danish fashion brand Rains showed how heatmaps with Mouseflow lead to measurable results.
+The company analysed over 500,000 sessions and improved their conversion rate in the shopping cart by 9.8% and in the checkout by 10.8%.

-• Users clicked on items that were not clickable
+• Users clicked on elements that were not clickable

 • Important buttons were overlooked